 Plan B is what you target when you need to change either your goal or your course of getting there.
 Once you pivot to plan B and stick with it, that becomes your new Plan A. Plan Z is your lifeboat.
 It prevents you from ending up on the street.
 Plan Z is what allows you to take on uncertainty and risk in your Plans A and B.

 Prioritise plans that offer the best chance at learning about yourself and the world.
 Not only you will make more money in the long run, but your career path will be more fulfilling.
 Ask yourself, ” Which plan offers the most learning potential?”
-In general, a lesson we can learn from the technology industry is that it's better to be in front of a… Click To Tweet
+In general, a lesson we can learn from the technology industry is that it's better to be in front of a significant change than to be behind it.
+Click To Tweet

 Roadmap: Make a list of your uncertainties, doubts, and questions you have about your career at the present moment.
 Draw up a plan to develop more transferable skills, those skills and experiences that are broadly useful for potential other jobs.
 Once you’ve figured out which skills to invest in, make a concrete action plan, stick to it, whether by signing up for a course or conference or simply by spending one hour per week self-learning.